 Oak Hill, Concord

-It had been seven years since my last walk to the fire tower on Oak Hill.
+It had been a few years since my last walk to the fire tower on Oak Hill.
 Finally, I got back there.
 I had been warned about wasps near the cab, but the first frosts must have nipped them.

 Horse Hill Nature Preserve, Merrimack